PKU-Alignment/omnisafe/docs/source/saferl/pcpo.rst

 Analysis
 ~~~~~~~~

-The update rule in :eq:`pcpo-eq-5` shows that the difference between PCPO with KL divergence and :math:`L2` norm projections is **the cost update direction**, leading to a difference in reward improvement.
+The update rule in :eq:`pcpo-eq-5` shows that the difference between PCPO with KL divergence and :math:`L2` norm projections are **the cost update direction**, leading to a difference in reward improvement.
 These two projections converge to different stationary points with different convergence rates related to the smallest and largest singular values of the Fisher information matrix shown in :bdg-info-line:`Theorem 3`.
 PCPO assumes that: PCPO minimizes the negative reward objective function :math:`f: \mathbb{R}^n \rightarrow \mathbb{R}` .
 The function :math:`f` is :math:`L`-smooth and twice continuously differentiable over the closed and convex constraint set :math:`\mathcal{C}`.